-Make Your Naive Code Fast with Polars#
+Make Your Naive Code Fast with Polars

-Welcome back to Cameron’s Corner!
-This week, I presented a seminar on the conceptual comparison
+Welcome back to Cameron's Corner!
+This week, I presented a seminar on the conceptual comparison between two of the leading DataFrame libraries in the Python Open Source ecosystem: the veteran pandas vs the newest library on the block, Polars.

 Polars has been around for over a year now, and since its first release, it has gained a lot of traction.
 But, what is all of the hype about?
 Is it some "faster-than-pandas" benchmark?
 The expression API?
 Or something else entirely?
 In my opinion, I'm still going to be using pandas, but Polars does indeed live up to its hype.